BYLAWS OF THE ASSOCIATION FOR APPLIED PSYCHOPHYSIOLOGY AND BIOFEEDBACK

 - The fiscal year of the Association shall be set by the Board.

 - All officers and agents of the Association responsible for the receipt, custody and disbursement of funds may be required to give bond for the faithful discharge of their duties in such sums and with such sureties as the Board may determine.

 - All checks, drafts, and other orders for the payment of money shall be signed by such agent or agents of the Association and in such manner as shall be determined by the Board.

 - An annual audit/review shall be performed by the Association CPA.
-Copies shall be distributed to the Board an approval of same recorded in Board minutes.
+Copies shall be distributed to the Board and the acceptance of same recorded in Board minutes.